v2krishna/kickstarter-analysis/README.md

 ## Analysis and Challenges
 Following are the steps are been implemented to help analyze the data.
-1. Gather the Sample Data related to Kickstarter information.
-1. Data Cleansing Activities
-1. Data Wrangling, so we can categorize, into different buckets that can be helpful in extracting the meaningul informaiton.
-1. Build interactive visualizations thats helps in visualizing the Outcomes by Category/Country and perform the Trend Analysis on the Goals.
+  Gather the Sample Data related to Kickstarter information.
+Peformed Data Cleansing Activities like sorting, filtering unrelated data. calculated/derived some of the columns like Category, Subcategory out the existing.Build interactive visualizations thats helps in visualizing the Outcomes by Category/Country and perform the Trend
+  Analysis on the Goals.

 ### Analysis of Outcomes Based on Launch Date
 ![OutcomesBasedOnLaunchDate](/resources/Theater_Outcomes_vs_Launch.png)